 Many of us have experienced the heartbreak of watching a loved one's memory and connection with family and friends slip away.
-Today, an estimated 5.4 million Americans suﬀer from Alzheimer's disease, and experts expect that number to increase rapidly as the baby boomer generation ages.1
+Today, an estimated 5.7 million Americans suﬀer from Alzheimer's disease, and experts expect that number to increase rapidly as the baby boomer generation ages.*

-"Alzheimer's disease is the sixth leading cause of death in the U.S. and is estimated to aﬀect 16 million people by 2050," says Ruth Drew, director of family and information services at Chicago-based Alzheimer's Association.
-"One in nine individuals over the age of 65 and one-third of people over age 85 are likely to be touched by this disease."
+"Alzheimer's disease is the sixth leading cause of death in the US and is estimated to aﬀect 16 million people by 2050," says Ruth Drew, director of family and information services at the Chicago-based Alzheimer's Association.
+"One in 9 individuals over the age of 65 and one-third of people over age 85 are likely to be touched by this disease."